ptsteadman/notebook/stories/feyerabend.md

 "Leah, meet Addison," said the French researcher.

 "Wow," said Feyerabend, shaking Addison's hand lightly.
 "Great to meet to you in person, finally."

-Feyerabend dimly recognized that Addison was attractive, something she had not expected.
+Feyerabend recognized that Addison was attractive, something she had not expected.
 She was surprised at how starstruck she felt.

 Addision quickly outlined a plan for the next few weeks, a plan that would onboard Feyerabend, and get her working effectively with the CBI.
-Feyerabend was reminded of a busy but sociable dentist

 <hr>

 That evening, Feyerabend treated herself to a celebratory meal at a restaurant near her apartment.
 Work seemed so perfect.
 She would have the whole next week to experiment with the CBI, under the supervision of Addison.

 As Feyerabend waited for her food, she used her phone to sign up for things: fitness classes, a few expat meetup groups, a recurring vacation week, and